nphorsley59/Noah_Portfolio/README.md

 ![alt text](https://github.com/nphorsley59/Portfolio/blob/master/AAD_Figures/Data_Cleaning_Table2.1.png "Table of NaNs by Column")<br />

 #### Phase 2 - Cleaning
 The second phase was to complete tasks identified in Phase 1.
 I used common indexing functions, such as .loc/iloc and .at/iat, to identify and address typos and other minor errors.
-More widespread problems were addressed using more aggressive functions and techniques, such as .replace(), .fillna(), lambda functions, loops, and custom functions (Figure 5).
+More widespread problems were addressed using more powerful functions and techniques, such as .replace(), .fillna(), lambda functions, loops, and custom functions (Figure 5).

 **Figure 5.** A loop used to move data that had been entered into the wrong column.<br />